Condition Guide

 Is a folded poster automatically in worse condition?

 No. On many older theatrical posters, folds are normal because that is how the poster was originally distributed.
-What matters is the condition of the folds: light fold wear is very different from heavy separation or paper loss.
+What matters is the condition of the folds: light fold wear is very different from heavy separation, colour loss or paper loss.

 Why were movie posters folded in the first place?

 Primarily for practical distribution.
-Many posters were machine folded and mailed flat to cinemas in envelopes because that was an efficient way to ship them at scale.
+Many posters were machine folded and sent flat to cinemas and exhibitors because that was an efficient way to ship them at scale before rolled tube shipping became standard.

 When did posters stop being folded?

-For U.S. one-sheets, the change happened broadly across the mid-1980s, with rolled shipping becoming standard by around 1990.
-There are exceptions, but that is the useful general rule.
+For U.S. one-sheets, the change happened broadly across the 1980s, with rolled shipping becoming standard by around 1990.
+There are exceptions, but that is a useful general rule for collectors.

 What is linen backing?

-It is a reversible conservation process that supports and stabilises fragile posters, helping them lie flat and making them easier to handle, store and frame.
+Linen backing is a specialist conservation process that supports and stabilises fragile posters, helping them lie flatter and making them easier to handle, store and frame.
+For more detail, read our linen backing article.

 Does linen backing hurt value?